svtk/AtomicKotlinCourse/Programming Basics/Expressions & Statements/Exercise 4/task.md

 or pressing <span class="shortcut">&shortcut:Resume;</span>.
 Notice how the value of the variable `x` changes after the assignment.

-To stop the debugging process you can either finish the program and see the result or stop in explicitly.
+To stop debugging, you can either finish the program and see the result or stop in explicitly.
 Press the <span class="control">`Stop`</span> button to stop the debugging process.